• Skip to primary navigation

 Discussion

-This area of the screen provides two check boxes to allow comments or allow trackbacks and pingbacks.
+This area of the screen provides options to allow comments or allow trackbacks and pingbacks.
 Trackbacks and pingbacks are a method to notify other websites of updated content on your Blog.
 The WordPress Codex provides a summary of how trackbacks and pingbacks work.
 Sites are usually set-up not to allow comments by default.

 Post Author